dibaroy24/c01-deploying-web-server-in-azure/README.md

 * The resource group that you'll specify in the Packer for image is the same image specified in Terraform.

 ## Step 3: Create the infrastructure Terraform Template
+Create the infrastructure template for the application to run on.
+Here are the main steps:
 * Create a Resource Group.
 * Create a Virtual network and a subnet on that virtual network.
 * Create a Network Security Group.
 Ensure that you explicitly allow access to other VMs on the subnet and deny direct access from the internet.